mihikasanghi/Word-Sense-Disambiguation/README.md

 ## Conclusion
 The BERT-based Word Sense Disambiguation (BERT-WSD) model outperformed all other models, demonstrating the effectiveness of transformer-based architectures for this task.
 The success of BERT can be attributed to its bidirectional context modeling, attention mechanism, and pre-training on large-scale data.

-## Setup and Usage
-(Add instructions for setting up the project, installing dependencies, and running the models)

-## Requirements
-(List the required libraries and their versions)

-## References
-(Add any relevant references or citations)